-- Northern Atlantic blue whale tonal calls were detected only in July 2016 (Figure 38). - There were too few encounters to discern a diel pattern for Northern Atlantic blue whale tonal calls (Figure 39).
+- Northern Atlantic blue whale tonal calls were detected in low numbers from August to October 2016 (Figure 38). - Although there were few detections overall, there was no discernible diel pattern for Northern Atlantic blue whale tonal calls (Figure 39). - There were no arch calls detected in this deployment.

 Figure 38.
-Weekly presence of Northern Atlantic blue whale tonal calls between April 2016 and June 2017 at JAX Site D. Black dots represent percent of effort per week in weeks with less than 100% recording effort.
-Where black dots are absent, full recording effort occurred for the entire week.
+Weekly presence of Northern Atlantic blue whale tonal calls detected between April 2016 and January 2017 at HAT Site A. Gray dots represent percent of effort per week in weeks with less than 100% recording effort.
+Where gray dots are absent, full recording effort occurred for the entire week.
 X-axis labels refer to month and year of recording.

 Figure 39.
-Northern Atlantic blue whale tonal calls in hourly bins at JAX Site D. Gray vertical shading denotes nighttime.
+Northern Atlantic blue whale tonal calls in hourly bins at HAT Site A from April 2016 to January 2017.
+Gray vertical shading denotes nighttime.